 The Paris Pass also gives you a few benefits beyond saving money that you might want to consider.

-Third, the Paris Pass includes a lot of activities that you might not normally consider so it’s a good way to have an unexpected experience you otherwise wouldn’t.
+Third, the Paris Pass includes many activities that you might not normally consider so it’s a good way to have an unexpected experience you otherwise wouldn’t.

-Forth, ok, this is a bit of a weird one but another traveler told me how the Paris Pass was great for finding a clean bathroom because there are so many museums — all of which will have nice bathrooms.
-So they’d just pop into a random nearby museum.
+Forth, ok, this is a bit of a weird one but another traveler told me how the Paris Pass was great for finding a clean bathroom because there are so many museums—all of which will have nice bathrooms.
+So they’d pop into a random nearby museum.
 Is this a huge selling point?
-Not really, but it’s can come in handy.
+Not really, but it can come in handy.

 Crunching Numbers With Example Four-Day Itinerary

-Note: I tried creating realistic itineraries by grouping attractions by proximity and I tried to not overload days with multiple museums or too many activities.
+Note: I tried to create realistic itineraries by grouping attractions by proximity and did my best to avoid overloading days with multiple museums or too many activities.
 For example, I tried to mix museums with monuments and I mixed the relaxing things like bus tours and river cruises with more taxing activities like the Louvre and Versailles.

 I also tried to focus on the best activities that the Paris Pass offers so I left out the “fluff” that the Paris Pass throws in to inflate the value of the pass.